Amith-B/macnewtab/README.md

 - Stay in control of your browser with a built-in Tab Manager—beautifully integrated into the side panel
 - Instantly search through all open tabs, Switch to any tab with a click, Close tabs directly from the list
 - Easily toggle the panel with a subtle notch on the screen’s edge

+### 🗓️ Google Calendar Events (New!)

+- Seamlessly integrates with Google Calendar using Google Sign-In.
+- Displays your upcoming events for the next 30 days directly on the new tab page.
+- Shows event title, time, and source calendar with a clean macOS-style widget.
+- Clicking an event opens it instantly in Google Calendar.
+- All authentication and data access happen securely through Google APIs — no user data is stored or shared externally.
+- Optionally toggle this widget on or off from the settings panel for a clutter-free experience.

 ### 🌍 Multi-Language Support